-What makes a pro fisherman better than others?
+What makes a bass fisherman better than others?
 You'll find out through this list of the top bass anglers ever.

 The competitive sport of bass fishing is a relatively young one even though catching bass is as old as America itself.
 In the sport of bass fishing's young age there have been a few people who have taken the sport from being one that was rarely heard of outside of the Southeast United States and turned it into an internationally followed sport and a multi-billion dollar industry.

-These 20 anglers below may not all be tournament anglers to rival the tournament accomplishments of Kevin VanDam or Roland Martin, but they all have one thing in common.
+These 20 anglers below may not all be tournament anglers, and few can rival the tournament accomplishments of Rick Clunn, Kevin VanDam, or Roland Martin.
+But they all have one thing in common.
 They are great ambassadors to the sport of bass fishing.

 Many have brought bass fishing to the living room of people all across the world and showed people that anyone can get out there and catch a big bass from a boat or from the shore.
 They have taught us lessons like conservation, family values and just taking a step back to enjoy the beautiful lake, river or pond you are so truly blessed to be fishing on.